Virakal/WoWThon/README.md

     - Possibly missed some some item fields?

 - Guild:
+    - Locale
     - *The following are currently exposed as raw dictionaries*:
         - Guild achievements
         - Guild perks
         - Guild rewards

 - PvP:
     - Ladders